 Clearly, ICAEW members are not immune and it is sadly inevitable that some will be facing financial difficulty, and therefore seeking to reduce overheads.

-At Marsh Commercial we understand that, for some, annual insurance renewals or monthly payments will be cause for concern – there is a clear need to keep insurance cover in place but premium payments may represent a serious strain on already stretched finances.
+For some, annual insurance renewals or monthly payments will be cause for concern – there is a clear need to keep insurance cover in place but premium payments may represent a serious strain on already stretched finances.

 So, what can those in financial difficulty do to balance these two pressures?

 What to do if you are struggling with insurance premium payments

 There are two options here, depending on whether you pay your premiums as one annual payment or by monthly instalments:

 1. If you pay your professional indemnity and other insurance premiums as one annual payment:

 Contact your insurance broker to discuss your situation.
 Many brokers are working on a case-by-case basis to assist those facing financial difficulty at this unprecedented time.
 Where possible, an assessment may be made to assess whether premiums can be reduced.
 Or, help could be provided to set up monthly payments to spread the cost – to ensure you remain protected while reducing the financial burden.

 2. If you pay your professional indemnity and other insurance premiums in monthly instalments:

 Many premium finance providers have committed to work on a case-by-case basis with those facing financial difficulty.
 We would encourage you to get in touch with your insurance broker or directly with their premium finance partner to discuss your options.
 Remember, simply cancelling insurance payments is not advised as this may invalidate your insurance cover, leaving your business exposed to further financial risk.